 Wheelchair users are made welcome free of charge, but please note that wheelchair access is available to the ground floor only.

-Visits by parties are welcome, and these can also be arranged to take place outside normal opening hours, by prior arrangement with the Mill Supervisors.
+Visits by groups are welcome.
+These can also be arranged to take place outside normal opening hours, by prior arrangement with the Mill Supervisors and benefit from reduced price entry.